urban-1/remote-edit-ni/README.md

 Select remote host and start browsing in / or last directory (when selected in preferences).

 <kbd>Alt+r m</kbd>
-Browse remote host and directory of the current editor tab.
+Browse remote host in directory of the current editor tab.

 <kbd>Alt+r o</kbd>
 Show open remote files.